MLX Quantization on Apple Silicon

 The Hardware Nobody Expected

-When quantization papers report their results, the hardware section typically reads like a shopping list from a data centre: 8×A100 80 GB, 4×H100, a DGX cluster.
-The RAM paper’s hardware section reads differently:
+When quantization papers report results, the hardware section typically reads like a data centre shopping list: 8x A100 80 GB, 4x H100, a DGX cluster.
+The RAM paper's hardware section reads differently:

 Reproduction environment (Appendix C):

-That is the entire compute stack.
+That's the entire compute stack.
 A Mac Studio sitting on a desk.
 The same machine ran every experiment, from an 8B dense model to a 109B parameter Mixture-of-Experts model with 16 experts.
-The largest model (Llama-4-Scout at ~203 GB in BF16) cannot even fit in memory unquantized, yet RAM analysed, allocated, and quantized it to run on that same machine.
+The largest model (Llama-4-Scout at ~203 GB in BF16) can't even fit in memory unquantized, yet RAM analysed, allocated, and quantized it to run on that same machine.

 Why MLX Changes the Equation

-Apple’s MLX framework is purpose-built for Apple Silicon.
-Two properties make it uniquely suited to RAM’s proprietary compression pipeline:
+Apple's MLX framework is purpose-built for Apple Silicon.
+Two properties make it a natural fit for RAM's proprietary compression pipeline:

 Unified Memory